Add Instant Garlic and Citrus Sunshiney Flavor with this Homemade Mojo!

-The best part about this Cuban-inspired homemade mojo marinade recipe is the fact that it delivers a mega-punch of flavor despite having a pretty simple ingredients list.
-A few simple & fresh ingredients work together to create a boatload of flavor.
+The beauty of this Cuban-inspired mojo marinade is that it delivers a mega-punch of flavor despite having a pretty simple ingredients list with a few PWWB twists!

-- Garlic, & LOTS of it.
+- Garlic, and LOTS of it.
 You’ll need 8 whole cloves.

 - Honey, which is not traditional, but I always love using a touch of honey in marinades to help create those addictive crispy-charred bits on the grill.
 The littlest bit of honey adds the perfect kiss of sweetness to offset all the brightness of the fresh citrus in this mojo grilling marinade.

-- & a bit of Olive oil, to bring all of the punchy, fresh flavors together in a gloriously golden marinade.
+- and a bit of Olive oil, to bring all of the punchy, fresh flavors together in a gloriously golden marinade.
 This is my go-to!

 Having tested this mojo grilling marinade on a variety of different proteins with a variety of different marinating times, here’s what we suggest:

-- Seafood – at least 20 minutes & no more than 45 minutes.
+- Seafood – at least 20 minutes and no more than 45 minutes.

-- Chicken & pork – at least 4 hours & up to 6 hours for maximum flavor.
+- Chicken and pork – at least 4 hours and up to 6 hours for maximum flavor.

-- Beef – at least 12 hours & up to 24 hours for maximum flavor.
+- Beef – at least 12 hours and up to 24 hours for maximum flavor.

 You can use your homemade mojo on pretty much anything.
-Sky’s the limit!
+The sky’s the limit!

 - Whole chicken.
-One of my absolute favorite things in the entire world is a grilled whole chicken, with crispy-charred skin & juicy meat.
+One of my absolute favorite things in the entire world is a grilled whole chicken, with crispy-charred skin and juicy meat.
 Cuban-style grilled whole chicken is a game-changer!

 - Seafood.
 Mojo marinated shrimp skewers…yes, please!!